How many times have you thought of riding a VW trike?

 After some initial design work and using basic tools

 at home, I started Big Yella.

 painting, an engine rebuild, and

-some wood work, but I finally succeeded in transforming an old VW Beetle
+some wood working, but I succeeded in transforming an old VW Beetle

 into this stunning VW trike.

-Anyhow, browse the site and enjoy the photo's of the build and maybe
+Anyhow, browse the site and enjoy the photo's.
+Who knows, maybe one day

-If you would like to build your own Big Yella trike, take a look at
+If you would like to know how to build a Big Yella trike, use this

 Serious Guide to Building a VW Trike'.